Sharing a passion for preserving the

 Our research indicates the freshwater resources of our planet are being compromised by the growing population and increasing urbanisation.
 All members of our team share a common passion to create products and systems to help solve this problem.

-Leo graduated with a Bachelor Degree in Mechanical Engineering and has an extensive background in the R & D of innovative systems.
+Leo graduated with a Bachelor Degree in Mechanical Engineering and has an extensive background in research and development of innovative systems.
 Over recent years, Leo has specialised in sustainable and environmentally sensitive products and services.

 Enviro Australis maintains compliance with Regulatory Authorities, Environmental and Work Place Safety and Health in accordance with ISO 9001:2015.
 The Compliance Team includes Steve Taylor, B Econ (Syd Uni), Dip IT and Dermot Duncan Master of Environmental Law.

 The initial system was released at the first National Stormwater Convention in 2010.
-These systems were installed an monitored, confirming that the unique processes within the system met all expectations.
+These systems were installed and monitored, confirming that the unique processes within the system met all expectations.

 The program extended over two (2) years.
 During that time field data on nutrient transformation and the mechanisms for transportation of toxicants in run-off water was also accessed.